Sota Ogawa

-Sota Ogawa (小川 颯太, Ogawa Souta) is a Japanese racing driver.
+Sota Ogawa (小川 颯太, Ogawa Souta) is a Japanese racing driver who last competed in the 2025 Super Taikyu – ST-X for Hitotsuyama Racing.
+Ogawa is the winner of the 2023 Formula Regional Japanese Championship.

 Career

 Ogawa made his debut in 2017 F4 Japanese Championship with TOM'S Spirit at Motegi.
 Ogawa made his full season debut with TOM'S Spirit the next season, racing alongside Kazuto Kotaka.
-Ogawa finished in 9th place in the standings.
+Ogawa finished in ninth place in the standings.
 Ogawa also made a couple of appearance in 2019 with Skill Speed.
 And in 2020, with the same team he scored a pole and four podiums.

-In 2021, Ogawa moved up to Formula Regional Japanese Championship with Team Sutekina for the second half of the season.
+In 2021, Ogawa moved up to Formula Regional Japanese Championship with Sutekina Racing Team for the second half of the season.
 Ogawa then won in Suzuka.
 Ogawa moved to Bionic Jack Racing for the next season.
 He finished runners up with three wins, just behind the eventual champion Miki Koyama.
 Ogawa stayed with the team for the 2023 season.
 He eventually won the title ahead of New Zealander Liam Sceats.

-Ogawa made an appearance in Super Formula Lights with Rn-sports.
+In 2023, Ogawa made an appearance in Super Formula Lights with Rn-sports.

-Ogawa raced in 2024 Macau Grand Prix with TGM Grand Prix alongside Takuma Sato's son Rintaro.
+In 2024, Ogawa raced in the Macau Grand Prix with TGM Grand Prix alongside Takuma Sato's son Rintaro.